Skip to main content

 Lean management methodology identifies non-value-adding activity (i.e. waste).
 Quality Assurance processes home in on specific defects.
 Six Sigma provides a framework to stamp out variability.

 But management can’t adopt these methods without the right tools.
-And neither can the workforce alter their behaviour.
+And neither can the workforce alter their behavior.
 For example, when machine operators and salespeople don’t communicate, or when the logistics coordinator can’t see what materials are taking up too much valuable storage space, everyone feels alone with no support.

 Systems ensuring profits